joaotavora/eglot/README.md

   managing a buffer.
 Use `eglot-managed-p` to tell if current buffer is still being managed.

+- `eglot-stay-out-of`: List of Emacs features that Eglot shouldn't automatically try to manage on users' behalf.
+Useful when you need non-LSP Flymake or Company backends.
+See docstring for examples.

 # How does Eglot work?

 `M-x eglot` starts a server via a shell-command guessed from